 Arts as a Healing Force in Society

-Mark Ball, artistic director of London’s Southbank Centre, reflected on the arts’ historical and ongoing role: “We have long known that creativity delivers extraordinary health benefits.
+Mark Ball, artistic director of London’s renowned Southbank Centre, reflected on the historical and ongoing role of the arts in fostering societal wellbeing: “We have long known that creativity delivers extraordinary health benefits.
 This latest research adds a vital new piece to the puzzle, proving arts and culture can even slow the biological clock.”

-The Southbank Centre, established in 1951 as part of the Festival of Britain, was conceived as “a tonic for the nation” after the devastation of World War II.
-Ball notes, “It was an explicit recognition that the country needed to come together through the arts to find optimism and healing.
+Founded in 1951 as part of the Festival of Britain, the Southbank Centre was envisioned as “a tonic for the nation,” aiming to uplift collective spirits after the devastation of World War II.
+Ball remarked, “It was an explicit recognition that the country needed to come together through the arts to find optimism and healing.
 That sentiment is enduring and essential now more than ever.”
+This historical context underscores the arts’ enduring power to nurture resilience and hope in society.